jeff-k/cbgb/README.md

 9-mer:	pointy bird \ o pointy-pointy \ anoint my eyes \ anointy-nointy
 ```

-If we're interesting in enumerating the number of possible Eulerian cycles
+If we're interested in enumerating the number of possible Eulerian cycles
 for k,

 ```python